 If you don’t know how to negotiate, you won’t make a profit, right?
 You’ll just be giving things away.
 If you don’t negotiate well, you’re essentially giving away your paycheck and company profit.
 But because the western world is so unaccustomed to negotiating every single day, they struggle to close.
-In this special episode swap, Paul Watts has a conversation with Jeb Blount about crafting a powerful negotiation strategy.
+In this special episode swap, Paul Watts has a conversation with Jeb Blount about the MLP strategy.
 This episode is packed with information you can use to become a better negotiator—don’t miss it!

 Paul Watts is a sales performance coach with over 20 years of sales experience.
 He also runs a podcast called Sales Reinvented.
 His mission is to change the negative perception of salespeople with a vision to create a world where selling is a profession to be proud of.